 Reading All Steel Percussion Orchestra first experienced the Panorama Steel Band Championships in 2007 and has since gone on to compete with the UK’s top steel bands for the title of Champions of Steel.

 RASPO’s first foray into the prestigious national competition took place in 2007 when Mangrove Steel Band invited RASPO players to join in for Panorama.
-The RASPO contingent of teenagers Kisha, Zash, Karl, Nathifa, Ottavia and Ailsa along with bandleader Mary, learned Len Boogsie Sharpe’s arrangement of his self penned calypso ‘Sharing Licks’.
+The RASPO contingent of teenagers Kisha Lowe, Zash Brazell, Karl Stanley, Nathifa Jordan, Ottavia Bucher and Ailsa Harris along with bandleader Mary Genis, learned Len Boogsie Sharpe’s arrangement of his self penned calypso ‘Sharing Licks’.

 View ITV’s coverage of RASPO’s first time competing in Panorama with Mangrove Steel Band in 2007.